Evergreen Oral and Maxillofacial Surgery

 Need a dental implant but don’t have sufficient jaw bone?
 Dental implants are the most effective option when it comes to replacing a tooth.
 However, if in order to successfully get an implant, you need to have an adequate amount of jawbone.
 If you don’t, then you will need a bone graft before getting the actual implant.
 Bone grafting is when an oral surgeon will either harvest bone from another part of your body, a cadaver, a deceased animal, or in most cases, use a special bone grafting material to anchor it onto your jaw bone, thus increasing its strength and density.
 Although the procedure may sound pretty scary, we can promise you it’s nothing of the sort.
 Below are some things to expect when getting a bone graft!

 First, it’s important to keep in mind that dental implant surgeries are most often performed in stages.
 The first stage is the removal of the damaged tooth.
 After the removal of the tooth is when the actual bone grafting takes place; which, as explained previously, is when an oral surgeon replaces lost bone, therefore creating a base for a dental implant.
 Once the jawbone heals, you’ll be able to move on to the next stage, which is setting up the base for the dental implant using a titanium post.
 After this heals, the prosthetic tooth will then be inserted.
 To summarize, this process is often very long, spanning over months.
 A successful bone graft and implant won’t just happen overnight.

-As always, if you have any questions regarding the procedure, or simply want to discuss the details further, simply call our office @ Evergreen Oral Surgery Phone Number 253-473-0651.
+As always, if you have any questions regarding the procedure, or simply want to discuss the details further, simply call our office at Tacoma Office Phone Number 253-473-0651.